mmcil/SmartGovernment/README.md

 - Inspection & Audit

 ## Development
-This project which will be written in Javascript.
+This project will be written in Javascript.

 ## Contributing
 Feel free to point out any faults in the any of the systems as it will help to improve them.